lwhite1/arrow-table/README.md

 }
 ```

-The difference between creating a slice with all the data in the source Table, and constructing a new Table with the same vectors as the source Table, is that when you *construct* a new table, the buffers are transferred from the source to the destination.
+The difference is that when you *construct* a new table, the buffers are transferred from the source vectors to new vectors in the destination.
 With a slice, both tables share the same underlying vectors.
 That's OK, though, since both Tables are immutable.

-### Slicing a MutableTable

-***TODO: this section is highly speculative.
-Add example code when available***
+Slices are not supported in MutableTables.

 ## Row operations

 Row-based access is supported using a Cursor object.
 Cursor provides *get()* methods by both vector name and vector position, but no *set()* operations.
 A MutableCursor provides both *set()* and *get()* operations.
 MutableCursors are only available for MutableTables.
-If you are working with a MutableTable, however, you can use either a MutableCursor or an immutable Cursor to access the data.
+If you are working with a MutableTable, however, you can use either a MutableCursor or a statndard immutable Cursor to access the data.

 ### Getting a cursor